FutureTwT/HMAH/README.md

 #### 1. Basic demo

-You can easily train our model on MS COCO dataset with the following code:
+You can easily train the model of our method with the following code:

     chmod a+x ./train.sh
     ./train.sh